 Performance Measures

-This s Report Peri od Cumulative Actual Total / Expect
+This This Report Period Cumulative Actual Total / Expected

 Low Mod Total Low Mod Total

 of Properties 0 0 0 0/0 0/0 0/1

 of housing units 0 0 0 0/0 0/0 0/1,110

 of Households benefitting 0 0 0 0/721 0/0 0/1,110

-Project description LMDC proposes the allocation of \$6 million in LMDC for the rehabilitation of Masaryk Towers, a 1,110-unit Mitchell-Lama development located on Columbia Street on the Lower East Side.
-This cooperative development primarily consists of low-income tenants, where more than half of the shareholders qualify for Section 8 vouchers.
-Moreover, based upon an analysis performed in 2000, 45% of the households earned below 50% AMI and 65% of the families earned below 80% AMI.
-Masaryk Towers was built in the 1960's and many of its systems have outlived their useful life, potentially warranting a significant rent increase.
-The much needed repairs include, but are not limited to, underground water system repair, façade repair, terrace and original window replacement, subsurface issues, electrical work, and repairs necessary to bring the development into compliance with New York City Local Law 11/98.
+PROJECT DESCRIPTION: LMDC proposes the allocation of \$6 million for the rehabilitation of Masaryk Towers, a 1,110-unit Mitchell-Lama development located on Columbia Street on the Lower East Side.
+This cooperative development primarily consists of low-income tenants.
+Masaryk Towers was built in the 1960's and many of its systems have outlived their useful life.
+Replacing these systems would force a significant rent increase.
 Although Masaryk Towers has raised carrying charges and imposed a capital assessment, an estimated \$6 million in capital work is still needed.
-The \$6 million in LMDC funds would be provided to Masaryk Towers as a grant, since shareholders cannot afford additional debt service to address these issues.
-These funds would have a tremendous impact on preserving the affordability of the development to its tenants.
-In addition, this investment would preserve the units for the foreseeable future.
-HPD will implement a 15-year agreement that will assure that Masaryk Towers will not opt-out of the Mitchell-Lama program following capital repairs.
+LMDC would provide \$6 million to Masaryk Towers as a grant, since shareholders cannot afford additional debt service to address these issues.
+These funds would have a tremendous impact on preserving the affordability of the development.
+In addition, this investment would preserve the units for the foreseeable future, as HPD will implement a 15-year agreement that will assure that Masaryk Towers will not opt-out of the Mitchell-Lama program following capital repairs.
 The City of New York has worked to preserve Masaryk Towers by restructuring their mortgage in order to lower the debt service, and has also made attempts to limit carrying charge increases to 27%, phased in over three years.
-Despite these attempts the development remains in financial difficulty and is now facing an additional 20-30% increase in carrying charges.
-HPD believes that the shareholders cannot manage the burden of more than a 50% total increase in carrying charges over an 8-year period.
 LMDC funds for this project would allow the City to preserve the existing affordable units in a building that would otherwise continue to deteriorate, and would also assist in the City's efforts to limit the increase in carrying charges to the 27% as previously approved.
-Proposed beneficiaries The proposed beneficiaries for this project include low- and moderate-income households.
+PROPOSED BENEFICIARIES: The proposed beneficiaries for this project include low- and moderate-income households.
 The Masaryk Towers cooperative development primarily consists of low-income tenants, where more than half of the shareholders qualify for Section 8 vouchers.
 Moreover, based upon an analysis performed in 2000, 45% of the households earned less than 50% AMI, and 65% of the families earned below 80% AMI.
-Selection of beneficiaries Funds allocated for Masaryk Towers would have a tremendous impact on preserving the affordability of the development to its tenants, and preserving the existing affordable units in a building that would otherwise continue to deteriorate.
-The City would sign a 15-year assurance to guarantee that Masaryk Towers remains in the Mitchell-Lama program.
+SELECTION OF BENEFICIARIES: Masaryk Towers was selected in order to preserve affordability of the development to its tenants, and to perform needed improvements without transferring costs to the tenants.
+These improvements also caused the City to sign an agreement that Masaryk Towers would remain in the Mitchell-Lama program 15-years after work was completed.